 In Russia, VAT returns must be submitted to tax authorities either as physical printouts or electronically every quarter.
 They fall due on the 20th of the first month of the following quarter.

-As of 2019, companies may file for VAT refunds after aggregate tax payments cross the RUB 2 million mark.
+As of 2019, companies may file for VAT refunds after aggregate tax payments cross the 2 million p. mark.

 Recovering VAT in Russia

 A purchaser of taxable goods, works, or services has the right to recover input VAT in the full amount provided that necessary supporting documents are in place and the acquired goods, works, or services are intended for operations subject to VAT (irrespective of the actual output VAT accrued).

 If acquired goods, works, or services are used for both taxable and non-taxable operations, input VAT is recoverable pro-rata.
 Internal controls for bona fide suppliers are a key element to support VAT deductibility.
 A three-year eligibility limitation should be taken into account in claiming expenses of past periods.